Avimitin/nvim/docs/src/en_us/installation.md

 # Clean up

-You need to clean the below directory for a fresh install.
+You need to clean the below directory to do a fresh install.

 ```bash
 # plugins directory